virtual-violet/compiling-ur-markdown/README.md

 Your templates should be set up as such:

-`index-layout.html` must contain 3 links, like this:
+`index-layout.html` should be written as your site's actual homepage, but contain 3 links like this (which will be turned into the 3 most recent posts):

 ```html
 <a href="{{ post1_link }}">{{ post1_title }}</a>